Bernard Herrmann: Collaborations with Orson Welles

-While at CBS, Herrmann met Orson Welles, and wrote or arranged scores for radio shows in which Welles appeared or wrote, such as the Columbia Workshop, Welles's Mercury Theatre on the Air and Campbell Playhouse series (1938–1940), which were radio adaptations of literature and film.
+While at CBS, Herrmann met Orson Welles and went on to write and arrange scores for Welles's The Mercury Theatre on the Air and The Campbell Playhouse, which adapted literature and film to radio.
 He conducted the live performances, including Welles's famous adaptation of H.G.
-Wells's The War of the Worlds broadcast on October 30, 1938, which consisted entirely of pre-existing music.
+Wells's The War of the Worlds, broadcast on October 30, 1938, which consisted entirely of pre-existing music.
 (Note: Herrmann kept a list of all original music he composed for radio and did not include anything from The War of the Worlds, indicating that there was no new music composed for it.
 This list is now part of the Bernard Herrmann Papers at the University of California-Santa Barbara.)
-Herrmann used large sections of his score for the inaugural broadcast of The Campbell Playhouse, an adaptation of Rebecca, for the feature film Jane Eyre (1943), the third film in which Welles starred.